(This action is part of the Catalog of Legislative Actions.)

 - impeding democratic accountability through pervasive lying and coercion.

-(b) The [legislature] finds further that, through its illegal acts, the federal government is failing to fulfill its basic responsibilities and is endangering the lives and welfare of the people of [state/locality], including by
+(b) The [legislature] finds further that, through its illegal acts, the federal executive is failing to fulfill its basic responsibilities and is endangering the lives and welfare of the people of [state/locality], including by

 - unlawfully misallocating taxpayer funds in violation of congressional authority;